mohith-shivanna/Vehicle_Database_SDG_9/README.md

 - License plate state code validation.
 - Database query to check vehicle authenticity.
 - Color-coded alerts for verification results.
-- Responsive design for desktop and mobile use.

 ## Technologies Used
 - **Frontend:** HTML, CSS (in `templates/index.html`)